 - 1/2 cup low sodium chicken broth

-- 1/2 cup plain low-fat Greek yogurt at room temperature, non-fat or whole Greek yogurt may also be used.
+- 1/2 cup plain Greek yogurt at room temperature, low fat or whole milk work best

 Instructions